PuZZleDucK/jekyll-theme-puzzleduck/README.md

 gem "jekyll-theme-puzzleduck"
 ```

-And add this line to your Jekyll site's `_config.yml`:
+And add this line to your Jekyll site:

 ```yaml
 theme: jekyll-theme-puzzleduck